Syrian state media: Israeli airstrikes kill 5 in Damascus

 Dulo said he did not understand why the area was targeted.
 “It's a residential area,” he said.
 “There is nothing (military) here.”

-Director General of Antiquities and Museums Mohamad Awad told the AP that the damaged buildings around the Damascus Citadel were arts and heritage institutes, as well as the offices for managing the citadel.
+Director General of Antiquities and Museums Mohamad Awad told the AP that the damaged buildings around the Damascus Citadel were arts and heritage institutes, as well as the offices for managing the historical site.

 An official with an Iran-backed group denied media reports that the strike on Kafr Sousa targeted Iranian or Palestinian officials.